Contents

 • Philip Howard, Earl of Arundel: Philip Howard, Earl of Arundel, suffered a decade-long imprisonment in the Beauchamp Tower for his Catholic faith, considered a threat to the Protestant realm.
 His name and a poignant inscription remain carved into the tower's walls, reflecting his enduring faith and the grim reality of his prolonged captivity.

-History of Tower of London Prison in a nutshell
+The history of the Tower of London being a Prison

 Tower of London Prison